nav2924/nav2924/README.md

 class WhoAmI {
     constructor() {
         this.user = 'Naveen';
-        this.current_work = 'Writing code';
+        this.currentWork = 'Writing elegant, occasionally chaotic code';
         this.hobbies = [
-            'Rail-Fanner',
-            'Watching Series',
-            'Reading Sci-Fi Novels',
-            'Being up all Night chasing that ONE BUG...'
-        ];
+            'Railfanning 🚂 (yes, I can identify locomotives by sound)', 'Watching mind-bending series',
+            'Reading Sci-Fi novels (Asimov is a legend)', 'Staying up all night hunting down that *one* elusive bug 🐛' ];
     }